Rue-Makavelli/Rue-Makavelli/README.md

 - 👋 Hi, I’m @Tha_Makavelli
-- 👀 I’m interested in cybersecurity
+- 👀 I’m into cybersecurity and web3
 - 🌱 I’m currently learning ethical hacking
 - 💞️ I’m open to every support I can get
 - 📫 How to reach me @Tha_Makavelli on Twitter.